The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 Archeologists from the nearby University of Arkansas were called.
 The state crime lab was called, a hazmat crew was called, and…eventually the dig moved forward.

 The site turned out to be the lost dump site for the infamous con-man Norman Baker.
-As each bottle, surgical tool, and specimen jar was unearthed it became clear that the stories and rumors not only were completely true but were probably worse than had previously been thought.
+As each bottle, surgical tool, and specimen jar was unearthed it became clear that the stories and rumors about the Dr. Baker years were not only true completely true but were probably way worse than had previously been believed.

 This has simply added to the mystery and allure of the Crescent Hotel.